Extracting electronic many-body correlations from local measurements with artificial neural networks: Methods

 \section{Methods}

 Here we discuss the architecture of the neural network used, that were implemented with Keras~\cite{chollet2015keras}.
 Accounting for spin, for each set of parameters $\{t,t',\mu,U,V,h_z,\lambda_R \}$, the input layer consists of 32 one particle correlators $C_{ij}^{ss'}$ and 32 density-density correlators $f_{ij}^{ss'}$.
 The training data is obtained by randomly generating 12,000 examples for sets of parameters $\{t,t',\mu,U,V,h_z,\lambda_R \}$ of a 24-site spinful interacting fermionic chain.
 After solving the ground state for each set of parameters, we can evaluate the correlators which are used as the input data, as well as the resulting correlation entropy in Eq.~\eqref{eq:CorrelationEntropy} employed as the target value for the supervised learning algorithm.
 We consider three hidden layers in the architecture with the sequence of nodes 1024/2048/1024, that leads to the output layer, the correlation entropy.
+We choose Adam algorithm for optimizer, with the learning rate $5\times10^{-5}$, and mean absolute error as the loss function.
+We target the validation loss below 0.005 in the training process which results similar accuracy on the test set.
 The neural-network architecture can be found in Zenodo~\cite{zenodolink}.

 We now elaborate on the many-body algorithms used.
 Many-body calculations were performed using the tensor-network matrix-product state (MPS) formalism implemented in dmrgpy~\cite{DMRGpyLibrary}, based on ITensor~\cite{2020arXiv200714822F,ITensor}.
 Correlators are performed with full tensor contraction of the MPS~\cite{Schollwck2011} and ground states are computed with the density-matrix renormalization algorithm~\cite{PhysRevLett.69.2863}.
 The spinful many-body fermionic problem is mapped to a spin problem using a spinful Jordan-Wigner transformation with Jordan-Wigner strings.
 The data generation based on tensor networks can be found in Zenodo~\cite{zenodolink}.